 It is advisable to list an executor in the will who will carry out the instructions you lay down in the testament.
 If you do not name an executor, the court will appoint one.

-A will is required to be signed in the presence of witnesses even if it is handwritten.
+A will is required to be signed in the presence of witnesses, even if it is handwritten.
 Most states require wills to be signed in the presence of two witnesses.
-Who the witnesses can vary from state to state.
-Some states allow beneficiaries to be witnesses while others require disinterested parties to be present during the signing of the will.
+Some states allow beneficiaries to be witnesses, while others require disinterested parties to be present during the signing of the will.
 Witnesses are required to sign and date the will.
 In some cases, witnesses sign an affidavit confirming the will’s authentication and their signature.

 Hiring an estate planning lawyer can benefit you in the following ways: